Agenda

 Speaking In:

-Markus Vitra
+Markus Virta

 Markus Virta is a clean energy leader, cofounder, and managing partner at both Cascadia Renewables and Sulis Energy, where he spearheads innovative solar, storage, and microgrid projects that prioritize community resilience, climate adaptation, and equitable access to renewable energy.
 With over a decade of hands-on experience in system design, project development, and policy advocacy, Markus has helped shape Washington State’s renewable energy landscape through his work with the Washington Solar Energy Industries Association and the Washington State Building Code Council.
 Passionate about collaborative solutions, ethical business, and technical excellence, he continues to champion a just and accelerated energy transition across the Pacific Northwest and beyond.